jiminny/join-the-team/developer-task.md

 Write a program to consume the raw output from an audio silence detection [filter](https://ffmpeg.org/ffmpeg-filters.html#silencedetect) and convert it into a useful format.

-The raw output contains data about a conversation between two parties.
+The raw output contains data about a real conversation between two parties on a conference call.

 There is data for both the [`user` channel](https://rawgit.com/jiminny/join-the-team/master/assets/user-channel.txt), and the [`customer` channel](https://rawgit.com/jiminny/join-the-team/master/assets/customer-channel.txt).
 The data contains the following structure: